About Song Contest

 The freshmen only perform a co-ed song, as they must also learn the "mass numbers" that the entire student body sings as part of the program, such as Hawaiʻi Ponoʻī and the school's alma mater, Sons of Hawaiʻi.

 Kamehameha music department staff and community musicians create choral arrangements for each song.
-Sometimes, older arrangements will be re-used for songs that have been performed in the past.
+Sometimes, if a song has been performed in the past, an older arrangement will be re-used.

 All incoming high school students are required to participate in "voicing", where they briefly sing in front of music department staff to determine their vocal range.
 Students are then assigned to a voice group: Soprano 1/2, Alto 1/2, Tenor 1/2, Baritone (B1), or Bass (B2).
 Voicing is also used to assign singing parts for Founder's Day and Commencement songs.